Gurobi/gurobi-ai-modeling/source/eval-testing.rst

 the prompt and can not be easily fixed by adding small changes to the existing model.

-Instead, we suggest revisiting the prompt and checking whether it violates any of the sections in the :ref:`tips_and_pitfalls` chapter and trying out different versions of the prompt.
+Instead, we suggest revisiting the prompt and checking whether it violates any of the sections in the :doc:`prompting-tips-pitfalls` chapter and trying out different versions of the prompt.